Dr Stephen Parnell

 “Please contact me via email for an appointment”

-I initially studied for a BSc (Hons) in Ecological Science at the University of Edinburgh where I became interested in population dynamics.
-I increasingly used quantitative methods in my research particularly in the use of mathematical and computational population modelling.
-I went on to complete my PhD at the University of Cambridge in mathematical biology where my thesis focused on the population dynamics and management of pesticide resistance in agriculture.
-Following this I spent two years as a Postdoctoral researcher at the US Department of Agriculture in Florida where I developed models of invasive diseases of citrus and worked closely with regulators to inform disease mitigation strategies.
-I then spent seven years as a Research Scientist at the BBSRC institute Rothamsted Research in Hertfordshire before moving to Salford as Lecturer in Spatial Epidemiology in 2014.
+I went on to complete my PhD at the University of Cambridge in mathematical biology where my thesis focused on the population dynamics and management of pesticide resistance in crop protection.
+Following this I spent two years as a Postdoctoral researcher at the US Department of Agriculture (USDA) in Florida where I developed models of invasive diseases of citrus and worked closely with the Animal and Plant Health Inspection Service (APHIS) to inform disease surveillance strategies.
+I then spent seven years as a Research Scientist and epidemic modeller at the Rothamsted Research before moving to Salford as Lecturer in Spatial Epidemiology in October 2014.

 Qualifications and Memberships